nvim-lualine/lualine.nvim/README.md

     {
       'mode',
-      icons_enabled = true, -- Enables the display of icons alongside the component. icon = nil,           -- Defines the icon to be displayed in front of the component.
+      icons_enabled = true, -- Enables the display of icons alongside the component.
+      -- Defines the icon to be displayed in front of the component.
+      -- Can be string|table
+      -- As table it must contain the icon as first entry and can use -- color option to custom color the icon.
+Example:
+      -- {'branch', icon = ''} / {'branch', icon = {'', color={fg='green'}}}
+      icon = nil,

       separator = nil,      -- Determines what separator to use for the component.
                             -- Note: